Admission Frequently Asked Questions

 Students in the Preschool 2s are with us for a half-day; school begins at 8:30 AM and regular dismissal is at 12:15 PM.
 We do offer a full day option for students in the Preschool 2s with dismissal at 2:30 PM.

 Students in Preschool 3s are in school from 8:30 AM through 2:30 PM.
-We offer an Extended Day Program for a limited number of students in the Preschool 3s to extend their school day until 5:00 PM.
+We offer an Extended Day Program for students in the Preschool 3s to extend their school day until 5:00 PM.
 Beginning in August of 2020, we will allow Preschool 3s to remain in after school until 6:00 PM.
 Monday through Friday enrollment is required for the Preschool 3s; drop-ins are not allowed.